 A link is a word, group of words, or image that you can click on to go to a new page or a new section within the current page.
 There are a couple of ways to add links to your posts or pages.
-You can use either the Visual editor or the Text editor, as described below.
-For more information on the differences between the Visual and Text editors please see this support doc.
+You can use either the Visual editor or the HTML editor, as described below.
+Learn more about the differences between the Visual and HTML editors.

 If you want to create a list of links to your favorite blogs or sites in your sidebar, please visit the Links Menu (Blogroll) support page.

 If you’d like to customize the links in your navigation menu, check out the Custom Menus support page.

 There are two ways to create links in the Visual editor.

 First, copy the URL you want to link to to your computer’s clipboard.
 You can do this by highlighting a URL, then going to Edit → Copy in your browser’s toolbar, or by using a keyboard shortcut like CTL-C (PC) or CMD-C (Mac).

 Next, highlight the text you want to link:

 Finally, paste the URL you copied directly over the highlighted text.
 You can do this by highlighting a URL, then going to Edit → Paste in your browser’s toolbar, or by using a keyboard shortcut like CTL-V (PC) or CMD-V (Mac).